DamienTanguy/dollar-cost-average/README.md

 # dollar-cost-average

-Project to calculate your average buy and sell of your crypto asset.
+Project to calculate your average buy and sell price of your crypto asset.

 ## Install the dependencies
 ```bash